 WHAT DOES SUSTAINABLE CERTIFICATION MEAN?
-In the Vineward
+In the Vineyard

-- We see the vineyard as a whole system that creates and maintains quality fruit production - We implement practices to reduce reliance on synthetic chemicals and fertilizers with the goal of protecting the farmer, the environment, and communities at large. - We encourage responsible stewardship of the land while maintaining natural fertility and ecosystem stability. - We promote sustainable farming methods that maintain biological diversity on the whole farm. - Through LIVE's partner, Salmon-Safe, we work to protect watersheds from negative impacts of farming so that fish can thrive.
+- We see the vineyard as a whole system that creates and maintains quality We reduce and responsibly manage solid and liquid winery waste materials. fruit production - fertilizers with the goal of protecting the farmer, the environment, and - natural fertility and ecosystem stability. - sity on the whole farm - .
+Through LIVE's partner, Salmon-Safe, we work to protect watersheds our wines. from negative impacts of farming so that fish can thrive.